Remove Hot Sauce Stains - Hot Sauce Stain Removal

 Step 7: Make sure before you place the item in the dryer that the stain is completely removed.
 If it is not then do not place in the dryer, as it will set the stain.

 Step 8: If step number 6 did not get out the stain again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
-Then, launder again, using either color bleach or chlorine bleach if safe for the fabric.
+Then, launder again, using either color safe bleach or chlorine bleach if safe for the fabric.

 Hot Sauce Stain Removal From Upholstery